The Freak Brothers: Future seasons

 In an interview with Animation World News Solomon and Mark Canton stated that there were plans for a second and third season of the show, and that the second season would introduce new characters.
 On May 2, 2022, Tubi announced that they had officially renewed the show for a second season, marking the first series renewal for the service.
 The second season is to be made up of eight episodes.
 It was originally slated to be released in December 2022 but the first four episodes of season 2 were released on June 25, 2023.
 The remaining episodes were released on September 24, 2023.
+In May 2024 High Times announced that Berner would be joining the show in an unspecified role and that season three was "in the works", but that no release date had been announced.
+The third season was released on April 20, 2026.

 Reception

 Viewership

 Tubi has reported that the pilot episode was the most watched episode on their platform, based on total viewer time, and that the show as a whole was the second most popular series on Tubi during the first seven weeks of release.

 Critical reception

-Upon release the show was reviewed by multiple outlets.
-Decider praised the decision to cast Davidson, Harrelson, and Goodman as the show's titular Freak Brothers, a sentiment shared by Den of Geek.
-CBR also had praise for the voice acting and the chemistry between the cast, while also noting that the cast helped elevate the show "from being just a cartoonish, drug-oriented sitcom."
+Decider praised the decision to cast Davidson, Harrelson, and Goodman as the Freak Brothers, a sentiment shared by Den of Geek.
+CBR praised the voice acting and the chemistry between the cast, noting that the cast elevated the show "from being just a cartoonish, drug-oriented sitcom."

 Common elements of criticism centered upon humor and animation.
-Den of Geek felt that the animation was "a little too slick for what The Freak Brothers is trying to capture" and that lower quality animation "would have worked better, giving the series more of an alternative entertainment glow over the easy-to-visually-digest clean lines."
-Texas Monthly was critical of the series, advising readers to skip the series and read the original comics instead as they wrote that "There’s something lazy about the show, a sense that all you need to do is roll out the boys, tell a few weed jokes, and get some easy laughs."
-In a review for a Fantagraphics Books published collection of the original comics, The Comics Journal expressed a similar statement that the animated series was inferior to the original works.
+Den of Geek felt the animation was a little too slick and that lower quality animation would have worked better."
+Texas Monthly advised readers to skip the show and read the original comics instead, writing "There's something lazy about the show, a sense that all you need to do is roll out the boys, tell a few weed jokes, and get some easy laughs."
+The Comics Journal expressed a similar view that the show was inferior to the original works.

-Per Solomon and Canton, they showed the episodes to Shelton, noting his response that "What he said was, "I'm mostly happy."
+Per Solomon and Canton, they showed the episodes to Shelton, noting "What he said was, "I'm mostly happy."
 And that was a big compliment.
 Somebody who's worked with him for 50 years told us, "That's as big as it gets with Gilbert.
 That's it."
 So, Mark and I are sort of the same way.
 We're mostly happy, but we're never going to get too entirely happy.
 We just keep trying to make it better."